 Find out what enterprises can do to go beyond sales force automation to create profitable and sustainable relationships.

 Since its inception in the late 90’s, the proponents of Customer Relationship Management (CRM), and its community, have been promising a new nirvana of customer centricity.
 They have been working hard to build software platforms and social technologies to engage them, educate them, analyze their buying behaviors, entice them to purchase and then support them in solving their problems post-sale.
-But what has CRM really done to make the customer’s experience better than ever, and how has it helped businesses to grow by cultivating customer relationships over time?
+But what has CRM really done to make the customer’s experience better than ever, and how has it helped businesses to grow by cultivating long term customer relationships over time?

 Gartner, defines Customer Relationship Management as “the business strategy that optimizes revenue and profitability while promoting customer satisfaction and loyalty.
 CRM technologies enable strategy, and identify and manage customer relationships, in person or virtually.
 CRM software provides functionality to companies in four segments: sales, marketing, customer service and digital commerce.”

 This definition of CRM clearly does not place the “relationship” at its core.
 While not inaccurate, it clearly considers the customers as something about which to strategize and optimize for profitability, rather than someone with whom to build a lifetime, personal relationship — arguably the key to long term business success.
 Tony Kavanagh, CMO of Insightly, explained, “Unfortunately, Gartner’s clinical definition of CRM is the spirit in which most businesses to date have built their customer relationship management systems and processes, using technology as a substitute for the care and attention that every customer expects.
 Moving forward this will not be good enough.”